 Comments.
-Wunderkind'

-addition, its showy upright inflorescences of pinkish flowers make it a worthy addition to the range of dwarf container specimens or rockery subjects.
+Wunderkind' is characterized by beautiful, whitespotted, tuberculate leaves with marginal teeth joined into elongate, molar-like groupings as in the parent, but it offsets prolifically while the parent is largely solitary.
+In addition, its showy upright inflorescences of pinkish flowers make it a worthy addition to the range of dwarf container specimens or rockery subjects.